 Area: 9,516 square kilometers

-Location: northeast of Hunan Province
+Location: northwest of Hunan Province

 Nationalities: Tujia, Bai, Miao and Han

 Administratives: Zhangjiajie City governs 2 municipal districts (Yongding District and Wuling District,) and 2 counties (Cili County and Sangzhi County.).